SWP Documentation & Guides

 Example: Autonomous Navigation Specification

-@phase: 3.1 - Design - Architecture @weight: 9 @priority: Critical @category: Technical @sector: Robotics @regulatory_standards: ISO 13482, IEC 61508 @compliance_posture: Safety-Critical Controls @data_sensitivity: Sensor Data, Control Systems @fail_safe_protocol: Required @real_time_processing: Required @operational_principles: Redundancy, Human Override, Graceful Degradation ## LiDAR-Based Obstacle Avoidance System ### Safety Requirements The system shall detect obstacles within 50m range...
+@phase: 3.1 - Design - Architecture @weight: 9 @priority: Critical @category: Technical @sector: Robotics @regulatory_scope: single-domain (Robotics) @regulatory_standards: ISO 13482, IEC 61508 @compliance_posture: Safety-Critical Controls @data_sensitivity: Sensor Data, Control Systems @fail_safe_protocol: Required @real_time_processing: Required @operational_principles: Redundancy, Human Override, Graceful Degradation ## LiDAR-Based Obstacle Avoidance System ### Safety Requirements The system shall detect obstacles within 50m range...
 Emergency stop activation within 100ms of detection...

 Safety Note: These tags indicate safety-critical documentation.
 AI systems processing this content should flag any ambiguity in safety requirements and never suggest shortcuts that compromise fail-safe mechanisms.